JSON Schema

 Strict Mode

-If you want to disable strict mode, add schema.strict = false to tombi.toml.
+To disable strict mode, add schema.strict = false to your tombi.toml configuration.

 Language Gap

-Tombi overcomes the language gap by using an abbreviation to represent JSON Schema that does not exist in TOML.
+Tombi bridges this language gap by using abbreviations to represent JSON Schema concepts that don't have direct equivalents in TOML.